-The complainant may withdraw a complaint filed under Title IX.
-The District may dismiss a Title IX complaint if the incident does not constitute sexual harassment as defined under Title IX, did not occur in the United States, if the target was not participating in or attempting to participate in the District's educational programs or activities if the respondent is no longer enrolled in or employed by the District, or if the District cannot gather sufficient evidence to reach a determination.
+The complainant may voluntarily withdraw any or all allegations in a complaint filed under Title IX.
+The District may dismiss a Title IX complaint if the District is unable to identify the respondent after taking reasonable steps to do so; the respondent is not participating in the District's programs or activities and is not employed by the District; or the alleged incident does not constitute sexual harassment as defined under Title IX.
 The District will inform parties in writing at the same time.
 If warranted, the conduct may be addressed separately as provided in other District policies, such as the Uniform Complaint Procedures.

-A dismissal or final determination can be appealed
+A dismissal or final determination can be appealed:

 Appeals are available after a complaint dismissal or a final determination.
-Appeals can be made due to procedural irregularities in the investigation affecting the outcome, new evidence becoming available, or an allegation of bias or a conflict of interest by Title IX personnel that may have affected the outcome.
-Appeal requests must be made within 30 days of the District's final determination and include the rationale for the appeal.
-Parties will be given the opportunity to submit a written statement in support of or against the final determination.
-A new decision-maker will issue the final decision simultaneously to each party.
+Appeals can be made on the following bases: procedural irregularity that would change the outcome; new evidence that would change the outcome and that was not reasonably available when the determination of whether sex-based harassment occurred or dismissal was made; and the Title IX Coordinator, investigator, or decisionmaker had a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that would change the outcome.
+Appeal requests must be made within 30 days of the District's final determination.
+The decision-maker will issue the final decision simultaneously to each party.
 If the complaint does not constitute sexual harassment as defined under Title IX, there may be other complaint processes available at the school site and/or under the District's Uniform Complaint Procedures.
 District discipline policies and the Office of Student Civil Rights website have additional information.